The Ethicator on the Ethicist: My Answers to Last Week’s NYT Column

 E: Sounds interesting.
 If the library has copies on the shelf, maybe I'll look at it.
 Thank you for your kind, effusive praise of my work, and congratulations on being the first interview on the most popular site in bioethics.

-MA: I trust that you and Carl will bury the hatchet--it's the bioethical thing to do, after all.
+MA: I trust that you and Carl will bury the hatchet–it’s the bioethical thing to do, after all.
 Thanks so much for having me on The Ethicator!
-It's been a dubious honor!
+It’s been a dubious honor!

 The Ethicator’s Moral Hero of the Week: Rick Perry